nikhil1699/NikLang/README.md

 Adding New feature everyday.

 Please suggest code quality improvements
-Please suggest more Pythonic ways to implemen
+Please suggest more Pythonic ways to implement.

+To check output at each stage ( Check commits for each individual steps ), Check image folder